 16. BOGO deals for roommates or new friends.

 Encourage roommates and (a small circle of) new friends to visit your location and bond with each other by taking a class or sharing a meal together.
-This is helpful right now when students are being encouraged to limit interactions to roommates or a small bubble of friends.
+This is helpful right now as students ease back in to socializing and venture out to make new friends.